qdrant/docs/qdrant/v1.0.x/distributed_deployment.md

 )
 ```

+### Write ordering

 Write `ordering` can be specified for any write request to serialize it through a single "leader" node,
 which ensure that all write operations (issued with the same `ordering`) are performed and observed
 sequentially.

-- `Weak` ordering does not provide any additional guarantees, so write operations can be freely reordered
+- `weak` ordering does not provide any additional guarantees, so write operations can be freely reordered
-- `Medium` ordering serializes all write operations through a dynamically elected leader,
-  which cause minor inconsistencies in case of leader change
+- `medium` ordering serializes all write operations through a dynamically elected leader, which might cause minor inconsistencies in case of leader change
-- `Strong` ordering serializes all write operations through the permanent leader,
-  which provides strong consistency, but write operations may be unavailable
-  if the leader is down
+- `strong` ordering serializes all write operations through the permanent leader, which provides strong consistency, but write operations may be unavailable if the leader is down
-- default ordering is `Weak`
+- default ordering is `weak`

 ```http
 PUT /collections/{collection_name}/points?ordering=strong